-Table 15 describes the C6711D device configuration pins, which are set up via internal or external pullup/pulldown resistors through the HPI data pins (HD[4:3], HD8, HD12) and CLKMODE0 pin.
+Table 14 describes the device configuration pins, which are set up via internal or external pullup/pulldown resistors through the LENDIAN, EMIFBE, BOOTMODE[1:0], and CLKMODE0 pins.
 These configuration pins must be in the desired state until reset is released.
+For more details on these device configuration pins, see the Terminal Functions table of this data sheet.